Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

-\paragraph{Concrete LCL Problems.} To demonstrate the applicability of the new transformer, it is applied to known fault free algorithms (or simple variants thereof), resulting in self-stabilizing algorithms for eight LCL problems.
-These include four \emph{distributed node problems} and the corresponding four \emph{distributed edge problems}, derived from the distributed node problems by projecting them on the line graph of a given graph, as listed here: \begin{itemize}
+To demonstrate the applicability of the new transformer, we establish the eligibility of eight LCL problems, transforming known fault free algorithms (or simple variants thereof) for these problems into self-stabilizing algorithms.
+The eight LCL problems consist of four \emph{distributed node problems} and the corresponding four \emph{distributed edge problems}, derived from the distributed node problems by projecting them on the line graph of a given graph, as listed here: \begin{itemize}